LinoCasu/TRY_TO_CALCULATE_CHIRP_MASS_OUT_OF_LIGO_STRAINS/README.md

 python mass-calculation-final-try.py

-**Note:** Although the file extension is `.pdf`, it contains the complete Python code.
+**Note:** The file contains the complete Python code.
 Please ensure you are using the correct version.

 ## How It Works